telerik/kendo-themes/packages/material/docs/index.md

 ## Dependencies

-For the Kendo UI Material theme to implement the [Material Design Guidelines](https://material.io/guidelines/) more closely, you need to provide [the Roboto font family](#toc-fonts) and [configure additional modules](#toc-additional-configuration) in your application.
+For the Kendo UI Material theme to closely implement the [Material Design Guidelines](https://material.io/guidelines/), provide [the Roboto font family](#toc-fonts) and [configure additional modules](#toc-additional-configuration) in your application.

 ### Fonts